The Ultimate Guide to Income Share Agreements

 What schools are offering Income Share Agreements?

 Though the concept of an ISA is not new, they are gaining in popularity.
-Below are some of the schools that currently offer an Income Share Agreement to students.
+Many of the “early adopters” of Income Share Agreements are Below are some of the schools that currently offer an Income Share Agreement to students.
 We are going to continue to add to this list, so be sure to check back for more schools:

 Holberton School offers project-based courses in everything from Web Development to Virtual Reality to Machine Learning.
 Holberton has campuses in San Francisco, CA, New Haven, CT, and Columbia.
 Holberton School alumni have been hired at top companies like Tesla, Facebook, Google, and Pinterest.